Newborn Photography for Older Babies

 If you’re an expectant parent or a brand new one, and have been doing your research on newborn photography, you might have noticed that almost all newborn photographers recommend that your newborn session be held within a very short time frame after baby’s birth.
 The general recommendation is that newborns be photographed within the first 10 or so days of life.
 But what about if your little one is already past that time frame, age-wise?
 Is it too late for your older newborn to be posed and photographed in those sweet poses that define newborn photography?
 Nope!
+Both studio newborn sessions and outdoor newborn sessions are perfectly successful!
 Let’s talk about it!

 – Perhaps newborn photography was not on the radar during pregnancy and the first few days after birth, and suddenly, the realization that babies grow and change daily appears, and the need to schedule a session comes fast.